openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 {% endtab %}
 {% endtabs %}

+## Moderne IntelliJ plugin

+Moderne offers a [CLI](https://docs.moderne.io/user-documentation/getting-started/cli-intro) and an [IntelliJ plugin](https://docs.moderne.io/user-documentation/how-to-guides/moderne-intellij-plugin) that can help speed up the development and testing of recipes.
+We'd strongly encourage you to check those out while developing recipes.

 ## Next steps

 * [Learn about the different types of recipes you can create](/authoring-recipes/types-of-recipes.md)